ornl-ssd/cpp-novice/_episodes/06-flowcontrol.md

 ### Selection statements

+Selection statements are used to make decisions about how the flow of execution should proceed.

 #### `if` and `else` statements

 The `if` keyword is used to execute a statement or block, *if, and only if*, a condition is fulfilled.
 Its syntax is: